2023 Best Architectural Engineering Bachelor's Degree Schools

 While working on their Bachelor's Degree, architectural engineering majors at Auburn accumulate an average of around $22,397 in student debt.
 This translates to an average monthly loan payment of $377, based on a 10-year repayment plan.

-Read full report on Architectural Engineering at Auburn University
+Full Architectural Engineering at Auburn University Report

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $481.

 The excellent bachelor’s degree programs at Kansas State University helped the school earn the #3 place on this year’s ranking of the best architectural engineering schools in the United States.
-K -State is a very large public school located in the small city of Manhattan.
+K -State is a very large public school located in the city of Manhattan.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $216.